 The other way to lower your gas and electricity bills is to compare the energy providers in SA and switch to a retailer that’s offering a better deal.
 Check out the different deals and discounts and then work out if you can save money on a more competitive deal.

-South Australia has a number of licensed retailers providing energy plans to residential consumers.
+SA has a number of licensed retailers providing energy plans to residential consumers.
 You can compare the plans offered by these providers and then choose which one suits your home the best.
-Some of the providers Mozo compares include:
+Mozo compares the following energy providers in our service:

-The tariff you pay for your energy usage will depend on multiple things like where you live in SA and how much energy you are actually using.
+The tariff you pay for your energy usage will depend on multiple things like where you live in South Australia and how much energy you are actually using.
 Your bill will then be calculated based on:

 Switching providers in itself does not take much time and can mostly be arranged online or over the phone.
 But when you receive your first bill from the new provider depends on when your meter was last read.
 This can take anything from a few days to three months.

 If you are moving to a new house, you will generally need to give about 2-5 days of notice to your SA energy provider to move your account.
 Make sure they have access to your meter so that there is no delay in the transfer and you have gas and electricity set up before you move into the new property.